mia-platform/documentation/docs/console/project-configuration/project-settings.md

 :::note

-An image pull Secret is a Kubernetes entity used to authenticate and authorize access to private container image registries.
+An image pull Secret is a Kubernetes entity used to authenticate and authorize access to private Container Registries.

 The console will insert them in the [`imagePullSecrets` field](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) of the deployed Pods.

+Make sure the Secret is properly configured in your Kubernetes instance.
+In case of doubt, contact your systems administrator.

 :::